pollastri-pierre/ledger-vault-front/vault_env.md

 The next step is to sign in with all the administrators.
 You get a challenge, and sign it with all the devices.
 The method on the device is u2f_authenticate.
 If you an incorrect data, it means you didn't use the same arguments that you used during the u2f-register

 Finally, you get to generate the master seed.
 Technically it is the exact same process of generating the wrapping key.
-Only `scriptHash` param in `openSession` and `isWrappingKey` in `generateKeyComponent` differ, and  Opening a secure channel, calliing openSession et generateKeyComponent. ( you can use 3 times the same devices to make it faster )
+Opening a secure channel, calliing openSession et generateKeyComponent.
+Only `scriptHash` param in `openSession` and `isWrappingKey` in `generateKeyComponent` differ. ( you can use 3 times the same devices to make it faster )

 Once the onboarding is done you can finally login to the vault with one device.
 Internally, it does a u2f login between the device and the front.
 The HSM is not involved.
 The gate store the keyHandle of each devices during the onboarding and generates a challenge and verify the signature.
 The process of the login is: